muhammad-fiaz/devfolio/README.md

 Welcome to the official documentation website for my projects!
 We value your contributions to make our documentation more comprehensive and user-friendly.Make Sure to ⭐ the Repo if You liked it

 > Note: This documentation is a work in progress.
-If you can't find what you're looking for, please refer to the [Support & Community](#support--community) section.
+If you can't find what you're looking for, please refer to the [Contributing](#contributing) section.

 **Support this non-profit open-source project with a little [sponsor ❤️](https://github.com/sponsors/muhammad-fiaz) or [Buy Me a Coffee ☕](https://buymecoffee.com/muhammadfiaz).**